 Train track (Venture Building programme)

 A 3-month programme, it is for aspiring entrepreneurs (fresh graduates) who have an innovative idea but need help with setting up the business.
+It will be useful for them to find out on how to incorporate a company in Singapore before starting one.

 Open to: Singapore Citizens and Permanent Residents with no business experience